NLCaceres/my-portfolio/react-client/README.md

 - React 18 based changes
   - JSX Dot Notation to simplify imports + name clarity?
     - Ex: `<PostCard.Image> { children } </PostCard.Image>`
-  - Hook Updates
-    - UseAsync likely to get replaced with useSWR thanks to its caching, dedup'ing, pagination and more!
-    - As an alternative to useSWR, React-Router seems to provide similar pre-loading
-      - Additionally, React-Router now provides an option to render in a component while this loading occurs (like Suspense!)
-    - As an alternative to useSWR, TanStack offers its Query system AND a Router like NextJS
+  - Depending on the future of React-Router, which may include major breaking changes as it merges with Remix, it might be worth fully migrating to TanStack and its Router + SWR alternatives
 - General Design
-  - Drop React-Bootstrap and use React Portals to provide modal + a fancier carousel?
+  - Drop Bootstrap and React-Bootstrap
     - Why?
-Currently, only using a limited number of Bootstrap styled components PLUS gives the chance stand out by avoiding the super common "Bootstrap look" as well as the more recent "TailwindUI look"
+I'm not currently using a lot of Boostrap components, PLUS dropping the common "Bootstrap look" will help the design stand out better
-    - Using the `<dialog>` element is also a great newer option in HTML since it provides accessibility by default!
-It just needs styling!
   - Timeline page - Scroll from project to project perfectly chronologically.
 Transitioning like a path
     - Instead of using card from react-bootstrap, create simple flex-div based container component for text half of Post.
       - Title can be laid out + styled as "h5.mx-2 + div.underline"
       - Material Design with flip animation to switch between smaller image container and flip out into text container on tap for mobile.
         - Condense/shrink, instead, on web to provide overall minimalist aesthetic (minor projects condensed by default, major open by default)
   - RPG-based Homepage to reduce wall of text feeling
-  - Add recent work section that makes requests to the Github API to track recent commits to projects
-  - Likely will update the last component, Modal, to Typescript via [a11y-dialog](https://a11y-dialog.netlify.app/), which has a React version already

 #### Changes Coming Soon
 - Improve Carousel UX by dropping Bootstrap and re-implementing with lazy-loading images
   - May alter the UX altogether with 1 of a few ideas (See AppCarousel for details)
+- Begin migrating to useSWR to access Github API and develop "Recent Works" components
+  - "Recent Works" components likely to use the minified Card component
 - React-Spring
   - React-Spring animations may be packable into hooks that can be reused
     - Currently have the following Spring Animations: fadeIn, fadeOut, windup + fling
     - Currently have the following Transition Animations: exitLeft+fadeOut with enterRight+fadeIn
       - "position: absolute" likely should always be used in Transitions since they usually deal with lists
-- ESLint 9 works with every plugin EXCEPT the React plugin.
-Once that React plugin gets update for ESLint 9, then this project's migration should be complete

 ## Recent Changes
 - Upgraded to React 18!